what does a cook do

 Free Teacher and Student Resources

-Harvard University offers a free Science and Cooking course on EdX.org (link opens in a new tab) with the option to pay a small fee receive a verified certificate upon completion of the course.
+Harvard University offers a free Science and Cooking course on EdX.org.
+Also, there is an option to pay a small fee to receive a certificate upon completion.

 Cooks Career Video Transcript